ibmjstart/bluemix-wordpress/README.md

   * For more info on the Cloud Foundry command-line interface, see [Deploying your app with the command line interface](https://www.ng.bluemix.net/docs/starters/install_cli.html)

-Note: The default composer config from this repository will install the latest stable WordPress package, each time the application is staged.
+>The default composer config from this repository will install the latest stable WordPress package, each time the application is staged.
 If you would like to avoid unexpected upgrades, please change the following line in composer.json in order to lock into a specific version or version range:
+>
 ```
 "johnpbloch/wordpress"                        : "*",
 ```